railroadmedia/intercomeo/README.md

 Intercom's user model has a "last_request_at" property ([reference]( https://developers.intercom.com/v2.0/reference#user-model)).
 If we were to set this with every request, it would an inefficient use of our API rate-limits though.
 So, we'll decide a "buffer time amount", and save the last_request_time with that amount as an acceptable amount of inaccuracy.

-*The default "buffer time amount" is one hour.
-You can change this in the config.*
+*The default "buffer time amount" is set and can be overridden in the config.*